Vchitect/RAPO/README.md

 ```
 cd ./examples/Stage2_SSPO/
 ```
 We take **physical-aware video generation** as an example.
+We provide an examples.csv file in this directory, which contains some test prompts and the physical rules that T2V generation needs to comply with.
 The script generates and refines videos iteratively by combining Wan 2.1 T2V generation, Qwen2.5-VL alignment scoring, and physics-based prompt rewriting to enhance realism and consistency.
-You can modify the script to include custom reward functions or historical-prompt backtracking for task-specific adaptation.
+You can modify the script to change the base model, include custom reward functions and historical-prompt backtracking for task-specific adaptation.
 ```
 python phyaware_wan2.1.py
 ```